shadden/celmech/docs/canonical_transformations.rst

         pham.add_secular_terms(inclinations=False)
     pham_full.add_MMR_terms(3,1)

-Performing integrations with the two models and comparing with :math:`N`-body, and plotting a comparison, we find the following eccentricity behaviour:
+Performing integrations with the two models and :math:`N`-body, and plotting a comparison, we observe the following eccentricity behaviour:

 .. image:: images/nbody_vs_sec_vs_res.png

 All three models show the same overall long-term eccentricity trends but the :math:`N`-body model shows some short-term oscillations that comparison with the :code:`pham_full` model reveals is mainly due to the effects of the 3:2 MMR.
+Next, we'll capture these oscillations using a Lie series transformation.

 Incorporating Lie transformations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^